 All alone for Moon Festival?
 Don’t worry; your neighbor will probably insist that you join them outside for a barbecue.

-Yes, Taiwanese people really are that friendly, and it’s this warm welcome that makes many expats here in Taiwan feel that in this country, they have found a place that they can call home.
+Yes, Taiwanese people really are that friendly, and it’s this warm welcome that makes many expats feel that, in Taiwan, they have found a place that they can call home.